 \subsection{Topological case: $\Mlog \simeq \Mtop$}

-First dividing by the action of powers of $\Rp$, we obtain $\log$ the versions of Theorem \ref{thm:details-blow-up-mot}, Corollary \ref{cor:details-blow-up-mot1}, and Proposition \ref{prop:details-blow-up-mot2}.
-Then we show in Corollary \ref{cor:glued-blow-up-top1} that in this case the local trivialisations, given stratum by stratum in Corollary \ref{cor:details-blow-up-top1} and Proposition \ref{prop:details-blow-up-top2}, glue by a simple formula to one local trivialisation that is a homeomorphism.
+First, dividing by the action of powers of $\Rp$, we obtain $\log$ versions of Theorem \ref{thm:details-blow-up-mot}, Corollary \ref{cor:details-blow-up-mot1}, and Proposition \ref{prop:details-blow-up-mot2}.
+Then we show in Corollary \ref{cor:glued-blow-up-top1} that, in this case, the local trivialisations, given stratum by stratum in Corollary \ref{cor:details-blow-up-top1} and Proposition \ref{prop:details-blow-up-top2}, can be glued by a simple formula to one local trivialisation that is a homeomorphism.

-By Corollary \ref{cor:log-and-normal}
+By Corollary \ref{cor:log-and-normal},